What problem is X-Margin solving and for who?

 How does X-Margin ensure all my counterparties have enough collateral?

-X-Margin always has (a) access to encrypted positions across venues and (b) visibility into how much collateral is sitting in the account.
-X-Margin thus has the ‘percentage margin used’ at all times.
+X-Margin always has access to encrypted positions across venues and custodians have visibility into how much collateral is sitting in the account.
+X-Margin;s Zero Knowledge layer thus calculates ‘percentage margin used’ at all times.
 Provided this number is less than 100%, it means the counterpart is overcollateralized.

 We never allow this ‘percentage margin used’ to exceed 80%, as a precaution.
-If at any point any counterpart is reaching 80% margin usage, we will inform you that your counterpart is using more margin than allowed and begin to close out some of their immediate risk to reduce this margin usage number.
+If at any point any counterparty is reaching 80% margin usage, we will inform you that your counterparty is using more margin than allowed and begin to close out some of their immediate risk to reduce this margin usage number.

 With all the exchanges on X-Margin, we can share this ‘percentage margin usage’ as a live number, allowing them to monitor users who are likely to exceed margin usage.